-The major gap in the NIP update process is that the potential users of the new industrial POPs are not known and there is a lack of capacity within the government to address such matters.
+The major gap in the NIP update process is that the potential users of the new industrial POPs are not known and there is a lack of capacity within the Government to address such matters.
 The inventory of the new POPs will closely look at the potential industries that might use these chemicals.
-Under the GEF/UNIDO project "Development of the Guidelines for updating of National Implementation Plans (NIPs) under the SC taking into account the new POPs to the Convention", UNIDO together with UNITAR and the SC Secretariat are currently developing guidance for reviewing and updating of NIPs, including a step-by-step approach on how to conduct PBDE and PFOS inventories.
-These draft guidelines have undergone peer review and the final version will be ready soon.
-Several training activities on the use of the guidelines for international experts involving implementing agencies and relevant stakeholders have been planned by the SC.
+Under the GEF/UNIDO project "Development of Guidelines for updating of National Implementation Plans (NIPs) under the SC taking into account the new POPs added to the Convention", UNIDO together with UNITAR and the SC Secretariat have developed gudielines for conducting POP-PBDE and PFOS inventories.
+These draft guidelines have undergone peer review and the final version is ready.
+Several training activities on the use of the guidelines for international experts and relevant stakeholders have been planned by the SC, involving implementing agencies.